Are you struggling with making balanced meals kid-friendly?

 5 Tips for Healthier Family Meals:

-2. Make mealtime a family event.
+2. Make mealtime a family time.

 3. Give them the opportunity and independence to choose.
 My favorite way to add vegetables is using them as toppings to familiar and fun meals.
 For example, on taco or pizza night, have multiple festive bowls full of veggie toppings for the kids to pick out what they want.
 This gives them independence, control and more choices.
 It’s important to respect your child’s appetite as well vs. forcing them to eat the healthier items on their plate.